Gisela Arrieta

-Gisela Lisbeth Arrieta Betancourt (born 16 April 1987) is a Colombian footballer who plays as a midfielder and a forward for Bosnian Premier League club SFK 2000 and the Colombia national team.
+Gisela Lisbeth Arrieta Betancourt (born 16 April 1987) is a Colombian footballer who plays as a midfielder and a forward for Greek A Division club Volos F.C. and the Colombia national team.

 College career

-Arrieta has attended the Graceland University in the United States.
+Arrieta attended Graceland University in the United States.

 Club career

 Arrieta has played for UCAB Spirit in Venezuela, for Dragonas Oriente in Mexico, for Houston Aces in the United States and for Elpides Karditsas and PAOK in Greece.
-At the beginning of the 2025-2026 season she signed for the Bosnia and Herzegovina champions, SFK 2000 Sarajevo.
+At the beginning of the 2025–2026 season she signed for the Bosnia and Herzegovina champions, SFK 2000 Sarajevo.

 International career

 Arrieta capped for Colombia at senior level during two Bolivarian Games editions (2005 and 2009) and two Copa América Femenina editions (2006 and 2010).

 Managerial career

 During her time as a player in Mexico, Arrieta also coached the Instituto Oriente Arboleda.
-In 2013, after graduating from the Graceland University, she became the women's team assistant coach.
+In 2013, after graduating from Graceland University, she became the women's team assistant coach.